Riding Napa's Silverado Trail: 10 wineries to visit - Decanter

 Most of the Silverado Trail wineries had a very close call, but the Signorello visitor centre was burnt to the ground (although the vineyards and wine stocks were spared).

-It would be a cruel additional blow to delete Signorello from this article, but equally it makes little sense to give practical guidance to visit a facility that at present does not exist, even though plans are under way to rebuild it.

-In-house sommelier Ron Plunkett and chef Tyler Stone are hosting dinners throughout the US to maintain the visibility of Signorello while the new building is being planned.The estate is run by Ray Signorello Jr, whose father planted it from 1980 onwards.
+The estate is run by Ray Signorello Jr, whose father planted it from 1980 onwards.
 The main focus is on Cabernet Sauvignon and top Bordeaux-style blend called Padrone.
 But the relatively cool climate makes it possible to produce fine white wines here, as well as Cabernets of restraint and sophistication.

 Top Signorello whites include one made from some of California’s oldest Chardonnay vines and a polished Graves-style wine called Seta.
 This style was quite common in Napa in the 1980s but has almost vanished today.

+Signorello Estate has announced it will be opening a temporary tasting room from 13 July 2018.
+The new tasting space offers tourists an ‘Estate Experience’, priced at $100 per person, which includes a small group tasting, vineyard tour, plus an insight into Ray’s ambitious rebuilding plans.
+Find out more

 Stephen Brook is an awarded author and has been a Decanter contributing editor since 1996.
 This article first appeared in Decanter magazine’s April 2018 issue.
-Editing by Laura Seal.
+Editing and update by Laura Seal.

 Silverado Trail wines to try